 The Board is assisted by Committees that focus on specific responsibilities as delegated by the Board.
 The Terms of Reference of the Audit and Risk Committee, Remuneration Committee and Nomination Committee are on the Group's website at www.graftonplc. com.
 Membership and length of service of Board Committees is shown within each of the Committee reports.
 Ms. Susan Lannigan, Deputy Company Secretary, is Secretary to the Audit and Risk Committee.
-Ms. Paula Harvey, Group HR Director, is Secretary to the Remuneration Committee and Secretary, is Secretary to the Nomination Committee and Secretary, is Secretary to the Remuneration Committee.
+Ms. Paula Harvey, Group HR Director, is Secretary to the Remuneration Committee.
+Mr. Charles Rinn, Group Financial Controller and Secretary, is Secretary to the Nomination Committee and he also supports the work of the Remuneration Committee.